Virtual and Augmented Reality are two phrases you are probably hearing more and more, but what is the difference?

 - You are in the education or training sphere and want to educate learners in a more engaging way in which the information learned truly ‘sticks with them’.

-This is just the tip of the iceberg of how these technologies can and will be used in the near future.
+This is just the tip of the iceberg of how these technologies are already being used.
 Getting your team in on these technologies in the early days is sure to set your company apart as industry leaders.

-Now that you’ve read this article, you can feel confident in explaining to your colleagues what the differences between VR and AR are and how you might use them for your team.
+Now that you’ve read this article, you can feel confident in explaining to your colleagues what the differences between VR and AR.
+And even go into how you might use them for your team.